ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

-As a result of its long history, the theoretical treatment of billiards has been sufficiently solved for most scenarios: **(1)** ball-cloth interactions, aka how the balls slide, spin, roll, and lie on the table; **(2)** ball-ball interactions aka ball-ball collisions; **(3)** ball-cushion interactions, aka how balls bounce off rails; **(4)** ball-air interactions, aka how the ball behaves when it becomes airborne due to jump shots, etc; **(5)** ball-slate interactions, aka how the ball bounces on the table.
-The jury is still out on the finer details of many of these interactions, and some treatments are less accurate than others, but each of these individual scenarios have analytical solutions that are accurate to "sufficient" degree.
+As a result of its long history, the theoretical treatment of billiards has been sufficiently solved for most scenarios: **(1)** ball-cloth interactions, aka how the balls slide, spin, roll, and lie on the table; **(2)** ball-ball interactions aka how balls collide with one another; **(3)** ball-cushion interactions, aka how balls bounce off rails; **(4)** ball-air interactions, aka how the ball behaves when it becomes airborne due to jump shots, etc.; and **(5)** ball-slate interactions, aka how the ball bounces on the table.
+I'm pretty sure this covers every phenomenon that happens on (and off) the table.
+The jury is still out on the finer details of these interactions, and some treatments are less accurate than others, but each of these individual scenarios have analytical solutions that are accurate to "sufficient" degree.
 What I mean by sufficient is that all qualitative effects a pro-player may be expecting to observe manifest directly from the equations.
-Depending on how well I do in balancing the degree of these effects will determine how realistic my simulation ends up being.

-So basically, I'm going to have to get my hands dirty with these equations.
+So if I'm to build a pool simulator, I'm going to have to get my hands dirty with these equations.
 I decided having a reference source was necessary, so I bought the non-exhaustive but heavily referenced "modern day" treatment of billiards, "_The Physics of Pocket Billiards_" by Wayland C. Marlow.
 The physics I will use comes in part from this book, and in part from random sources on the internet.

 In what follows, I am going to lay out **all** of the physics I'm going to include in the simulation.
-If I was a young and sprightly undergrad I would probably attempt to derive the equations, but I'm old and withered so I'm just going to provide color commentary.

 ## **Section I**: ball-cloth interactions